nebulabroadcast/nebula/README.md

  - [nebula-tutorial](https://github.com/nebulabroadcast/nebula-tutorial) - Example docker-compose.yml, default settings, plugins and other files for getting started with Nebula.
  - [nebula-worker](https://github.com/nebulabroadcast/nebula-worker) - Nebula worker is a Python application that runs on a worker machine and handles the actual media processing.
  - [firefly](https://github.com/nebulabroadcast/firefly) - Firefly is a desktop client needed for linear broadcast planning, scheduling and playout.

+> [!NOTE]
+> Firefly is being phased out.
+It remains supported, but no new features are being added as
+> the web interface now has full feature parity and provides a better user experience.

 Key features
 ------------